precice/tutorials/breaking-dam-2d/README.md

 Solid participant:

 * CalculiX.
 For more information, have a look at the [CalculiX adapter documentation](https://precice.org/adapter-calculix-overview.html).
+This is a modified setup of the one used in the `perpendicular-flap` tutorial.

 ## Running the simulation